All Categories > Frequently asked questions > Types of home loans & features > What is a roll-to rate?

 There are a couple of options you may wish to pursue depending on your roll-to date:

-• You've got a low variable interest rate - When a roll-to variable rate is lower than what is currently available you can choose to let your rate change to the roll-to rate, depending on your situation.
+• You've got a low variable interest rate - when a roll-to variable rate is lower than what is currently available, you may choose to let your rate change to the roll-to rate, depending on your situation.
 Variable rates are likely to move, so monitor your rate and review alternative lenders so that you know what's on offer elsewhere.

-• Fix again - If you prefer to know how your loan repayments will be, or if interest rates are low right now, you may choose to fix your loan again.
-This will help you secure your interest rate and give you certainty around your repayments.
+• Fix again - if you prefer to know what your loan repayments will be, or if interest rates are low right now, you may choose to fix your loan again.
+You need to notify the bank that this is what you want to do before your fixed rate ends and you roll over to a variable rate.
+This will help you secure your interest rate and give you certainty around your repayments for the fixed term that you choose.

 Was this information helpful?